ykim18mica/mica-gd220/lectures/proj-lyrical-mapping.md

 - 1200 pixels width; minimum of 4200 pixels height

 ## Deliverables
-- Photoshop mockup file; Download the [PSD template file](../files/proj1-psd-mockup-template.psd).
+- Photoshop mockup file; Download the [PSD template file](../files/proj1-psd-mockup-template.psd)(right-click and open in new tab to download the file).
 - HTML and CSS webpage

 ## Weekly schedule